dmulyalin/ttp/docs/source/TTP_TAGS/Inputs/Attributes.rst

      - Specifies group(s) that should be used to parse input data
    * - `load`_
      - Identifies loader that should be used to load text data for input tag itself
-   * - `preference`_
-     - specify preference on how to handle inputs' groups and groups' input

 name
 ------------------------------------------------------------------------